-If a worker is classified as an employee and they earn less than $455 a week ($23,600 a year), they are normally eligible for overtime under the Fair Labor Standards Act (FLSA) when they work over 40 hours a week.
-However, certain employees are exempt, such as salaried workers.
-Additionally, specific jobs are excluded from the FLSA, such as certain agricultural workers and movie theater employees.
+If a worker is classified as an employee and earns less than $684 a week ($35,568 a year), they are normally eligible for overtime under the Fair Labor Standards Act (FLSA) when they work more than 40 hours a week.
+Note that certain jobs are excluded from the FLSA, such as specific agricultural workers and movie theater employees.

 In addition to FLSA regulations, state regulations may determine an employee’s exempt status.

-Some employers deliberately miscalculate overtime to avoid paying it, so tax authorities penalize overtime misclassifications and payroll mistakes such as deliberate underpayment.
+Some employers deliberately miscalculate overtime to avoid paying it.
+As a result, tax authorities penalize overtime misclassifications and payroll mistakes such as deliberate underpayment.
 Failing to calculate overtime correctly can cost you in back wages, back interest and penalties.

-In most circumstances, you can determine whether an employee is exempt from overtime by applying three simple tests:
+In most circumstances, you can determine whether an employee is exempt from overtime by applying 2 simple tests:

-- Duties test: Do their job duties involve high-level executive, professional or administrative tasks, such as supervising two or more employees?
+- Duties test: Do their job duties involve high-level executive, professional or administrative tasks, such as supervising 2 or more employees?